 Anyone who is involved with crisis or incident communication, on behalf of their organisation, on behalf of clients or in briefing spokespeople to make responses.
 If you're responsible for managing the public reputation of an organisation or expected to deal with communications at the time of a major incident, you'll benefit from this session.

-- sharing of experiences through group discussion and best practice advice
+- sharing of experiences and best practice advice

 - understand the nature of crises and the communications environment at the time of an incident

 - what resources can be in place ahead of a crisis and the processes to develop content for a crisis plan

 - how to engage and manage media interest

 - how to support colleagues when they are acting as spokespeople

 - satisfy both the media agenda whilst achieving your business objectives